Chewing Gum

 In 2023 the Task Force awarded 55 grants across the UK worth a total of £1.65 million, benefitting councils who were able to clean an estimated 440,000m2 of pavement, an area comparable to 3 Scrabo Country Parks.
 In total 6 Northern Ireland councils were awarded grants totalling £127,907.

-- Derry City and Strabane District Council;
+- Derry City and Strabane District Council

-- Fermanagh & Omagh District Council;
+- Fermanagh & Omagh District Council

-- Mid and East Antrim Borough Council; and
+- Mid and East Antrim Borough Council

-- Mid Ulster District Council.
+- Mid Ulster District Council

 This funding can be used by these councils to facilitate the removal of gum from their streets by employing staff specifically to do so or purchasing equipment to make their current methods of gum removal more efficient.

-By combining targeted street cleaning with specially designed signage to encourage people to bin their gum, participating councils have seen reductions in gum littering of up to 80% in the first two months, with a reduced rate of gum littering still being observed after six months.
+As stated in the Chewing Gum Task Force year 3 annual report, by combining targeted street cleaning with specially designed signage to encourage people to bin their gum, participating councils have seen reductions in gum littering of up to 80% in the first two months, with a reduced rate of gum littering still being observed after six months.